hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

-# Multi-Person Pose Estimation using Body Parts Based on Gaussian Response Heatmaps
+# Multi-Person Pose Estimation Based on Gaussian Response Heatmaps

 Code and pre-trained models for our paper.

-This repo is the **Part A** of our paper project.
+This repo is the **Part A** of our work.
+We associate the keypoints of individual poses using body parts.

 **Pat B** is in the repo on GitHub, [**Improved-Body-Parts**](https://github.com/jialee93/Improved-Body-Parts).